-Before its renewal, the Committee approved the final balance proposals of the annual variable remuneration paid to the Chairman and to the Executives with strategic business responsibilities in relation to the results achieved in the previous financial year and approved the General Remuneration Policy, subsequently approved by the Board and submitted to the advisory vote by the Shareholders' Meeting convened to approve the 2010 Financial Statements, as detailed at the end of this Report.
+The Committee approved the final balance proposals of the annual variable remuneration paid to the Chairman and to the Managing Director and to the Executives with strategic business responsibilities in relation to the results achieved in the previous financial year and approved the General Remuneration Policy, subsequently approved by the Board and submitted to the advisory vote by the Shareholders' Meeting convened to approve the 2012 Financial Statements.

-After its renewal the Committee examined and formulated its respective proposals to the Board, after its renewal, concerning the remuneration of the Chairman and the Deputy Chairmen, and assessed those of the Executives with strategic responsibilities and, in particular, the General Manager, the General Counsel and the Institutional Affairs Director, the Administration and Finance Director and the Control Director and also endorsed the criteria adopted for their
+The Committee then examined and formulated its respective proposals to the Board concerning the remuneration of the Chairman and the Deputy Chairmen, and assessed those of the Executives with strategic responsibilities and also endorsed the criteria adopted for their determination.